 No, there are no processing fees for crediting

-funds into a Citibank-UK customer’s account.
+funds into a Citi-UK customer’s account.
 Please note the fund transfer fees applicable for outgoing funds transfers.

 No. All customer account information is confidential.